midhun-vip/pipeline-examples/README.md

 The repository is broken up into four directories currently:

 * *pipeline-examples* - for general Pipeline examples.
-* *global-library-examples* - for examples of how to write and use the global library on a Jenkins master.
+* *global-library-examples* - for examples of how to write and use the global library on a Jenkins master
 * *jenkinsfile-examples* - for examples of using `Jenkinsfile`s checked into repositories.
 * *docs* - for documentation, guides and other non-code content.